localstack/snowflake-docs/content/en/getting-started/quickstart/index.md

 ## Instructions

-Before you begin, pull the Snowflake emulator image (`localstack/snowflake`) and start the LocalStack container:
+Before you begin, pull the Snowflake emulator image (`localstack/snowflake`) and start the container:

 {{< command >}}
 $ export LOCALSTACK_AUTH_TOKEN=<your_auth_token>